DrishtiTripathi2230/TeachersDay-Challenge-Leetcode/README13.md

 ---
 ## 🧠 Logic Explained:

-1.Take the input word as a string.
+1.Read the input word as a string.

-2.Check if the string is not empty.
+2.Check if the string is not empty (a safety check).

-3.Convert the first character of the string to uppercase using toupper() or equivalent logic.
+3.Convert the first character of the string to uppercase using toupper().

-4.Leave the rest of the string unchanged.
+4.Leave the rest of the string exactly as it is.

-5.Output the final word.
+5.Output the modified string.
 ---

 🕒 Time and Space Complexity:

-Time Complexity: O(1) — constant time operation, only modifying one character.
+Time Complexity: O(1) — only the first character is modified.

-Space Complexity: O(1) — no extra space used other than the input.
+Space Complexity: o(1) — no additional space is used.

 ---